dyno-might/dyno-might.github.io/_posts/2022-02-16-conspiracy-monty-hall.md

 "
 ---

-The Monty Hall problem has now been a pox on humanity for two generations, diverting perfectly good brains away from productive uses.
+The [Monty Hall problem(/2020/09/17/making-the-monty-hall-problem-weirder-but-obvious/) has now been a pox on humanity for two generations, diverting perfectly good brains away from productive uses.

 So it is with great trepidation that I'd like to announce a new and more pernicious variant.